Data Protected - Italy

 • Telecommunications operator Wind Tre S.p.A was fined €16.7m in July 2020 for unlawful processing of personal data for marketing purposes, following complaints from clients regarding unsolicited marketing emails, calls and SMS.
 Clients were unable to withdraw their consent as the company failed to provide the necessary information in their data protection policy.

 • Vodafone Italia S.p.A. was fined € 12.2m in November 2020 for unlawful processing of personal data for marketing purposes, following complaints from clients regarding unsolicited marketing calls.
 The Garante found breaches of the consent requirement, the fundamental principles of accountability. and the implementation of privacy protections from the design stage of processing.
 Additional violations were found in the management of contact name lists acquired from external vendors.
-Security measures of customer management systems were also found to be inadequate, an issue which the Garante had already received numerous complaints and reports about from customers who had been contacted by self-styled Vodafone operators, who asked for identity documents to be sent via Whatsapp, probably for the purpose of spamming, phishing or for the implementation of other fraudulent activities.
+Security measures of customer management systems were also found to be inadequate, an issue which the Garante had already received numerous complaints and reports about from customers who had been contacted by self-styled Vodafone operators, who asked for identity documents to be sent via WhatsApp, probably for the purpose of spamming, phishing or for the implementation of other fraudulent activities.

 • The Garante also fined Enel Energia €26.5m in December 2021 for breaches of the telemarketing rules.
 However, that fine was annulled by the Italian Court because of procedural failings by the Garante (more here).